dwysocki/gracedb-server/doc/source/rest.rst

     r = client.writeLabel(graceid, label_name)

-Care should be taken when applying labels to non-test events, since this affects the sending of alerts related tor potential electromagnetic followup.
+Care should be taken when applying labels to non-test events, since this affects the sending of alerts related to potential electromagnetic followup.

 .. _command_line_client: